2012 Murals Explore Art, Science & Technology for ISEA2012

 The Wells Park Mural Project was launched in 2012 in conjunction with ISEA2012 Albuquerque: Machine Wilderness, so the subject matter of the 2012 murals reflects growing contemporary themes revolving around the intersection of art, science and technology.
 Four separate murals were created by four lead artists or artist teams, assisted by 12 apprentices from youth organizations including ¡Explora!, the Harwood Art Center and 516 ARTS.

 All photos 2012, courtesy of David Cudney

-The Wells Park Rail Runner Mural Project is made possible in part by The City of Albuquerque Public Art & Urban Enhancement Program, The FUNd at the Albuquerque Community Foundation, Wells Park Neighborhood Association, Intel Corporation and local business supporters.
+The 2012-2013 Wells Park Rail Runner Mural Project was made possible in part by The City of Albuquerque Public Art & Urban Enhancement Program, The FUNd at the Albuquerque Community Foundation, Wells Park Neighborhood Association, Intel Corporation and local business supporters.